SVUIT/AI-chat-infra/index.md

 ## Objectives

-The main objective of the project is to help students easily find information and documents about the subject, especially to be able to refer to real projects by previous students.
-We aim for students of all courses to be able to transfer and share knowledge with each other through this platform.
+The main objective of the project is to help students easily find information and documents about the subject of University of Information technology - VNUHCM, especially to be able to refer to real projects by alumni.
+We aim for students of all cohorts to be able to transfer and share knowledge with each other through this platform.

-Due to limited human resources, we currently only focus on documents of the Faculty of MMT&TT in general, and the MMT&TTDL industry in particular.
+Due to limited human resources, we currently only focus on documents of the Faculty of Computer Networks and Communications.

 ## Note